Krish54491/PianoWizards/README.md

 # Piano MAGE Duel

 A simple real-time multiplayer piano game.
 Take turns playing melodies - one player records, the other tries to replay it.
-Fail and you get a letter (M-A-G-E).
+Fail and you get a letter (M-A-G-I-C).
 First to spell MAGE loses!

 ## Setup